jedhelmers/evernote-ios-x-callback-url/README.md

 When note type is text, camera, photos, list and audio, only plain text is supported
 Other note type this parameter is ignored**

-* longtitude *optional DOUBLE*
+* longitude *optional DOUBLE*
-Longtitude value of the new note
+Longitude value of the new note

 * latitude *optional DOUBLE*
 Latitude value of the new note